 As nationwide momentum propels us forward, now is the time to dream our biggest and most extravagant dreams of freedom and liberation along with all our people and schools.
 GGE’s vision for police-free schools seeks to end youth criminalization and what made police in schools possible, and in that work, transforming what schools can be.

 The Campaign’s Founding Framework

 Beginning in 2015, GGE facilitated a Participatory Action Research Project with young people across New York City, culminating in The School Girls Deserve Report.
-Girls and TGNC youth of color identified school cops as a barrier to accessing a quality education, making them feel constantly surveilled and imprisoned.
-These young people reported negative experiences with school cops, who they said do not make them feel safe but rather criminalized in their school.
-In coalition with youth, educators, and families across the City, GGE continues to move forward the demand to decriminalize learning environments and remove all cops from schools.
+Girls and TGNC youth of color identified school cops as a barrier to accessing a quality education, making them feel constantly watched, controlled, and criminalized.
+In coalition with youth, educators, and families across the City, GGE continues to move forward the demand to decriminalize learning environments and remove all cops and policing cultures from schools.

 On this page we offer:

 1. Our toolkit;

 2. Our national mapping project;

 Sustaining Police-Free Schools Through Practice: A Toolkit for New York City School Communities